adityaraj5200/Java-interview-QAs/Java interview questions.md

 * You want **cleaner async code** compared to `Future` + `ExecutorService`.

-## Q. What are Optional Class in java?
+## Q.36: What are Optional Class in java?
 Why and when to use them?

 * **Optional** (Java 8) is a container object that may or may not hold a non-null value.
 * It was introduced to avoid **NullPointerException (NPE)** and make null checks more readable.